 The Michigan Medicine Department of Pathology supports the growth and evolution of a digital pathology environment in support of its varied missions.
 Digital Pathology (DP) may be defined as "an image-based information environment, enabled by computer technology, that allows for the management of information generated from a digital slide.
 DP is enabled in part by virtual microscopy, which is the practice of converting glass slides into digital slides [scanning] that can be viewed, annotated, and analyzed on a computer monitor."

-The Slide Scanning Service (the Digital Pathology Core) performs scanning on a per-request basis; maintains a secure database of approximately 35,000 scanned images and associated metadata; instructs and provides technical support to faculty and staff for DP use; and is essentially involved in the growth of DP applications, including expanding DP support for tumor boards, testing and acquisition of new hardware, and preparing to meet telepathology needs before and after PRR.
+The Slide Scanning Service (the Digital Pathology Core) performs scanning on a per-request basis; maintains a secure database of over 137,000 scanned images and associated metadata; instructs and provides technical support to faculty and staff for DP use; and is essentially involved in the growth of DP applications, including support of live-view microscopy for frozen sections and the testing and validation of new whole-slide imaging solutions.

-The Virtual Slide Box is a subset of our image database, containing just over 12,000 images, intended for teaching purposes.
+The Virtual Slide Box is a subset of our image database, intended for teaching purposes.
 Patient identifiers have been removed, as it is outside the U-M firewall and accessible to the public.
-Faculty and trainees can create unknown sets and study sets.

 Please note: effective July 1, 2016, recharges will be applied to all research and non-Pathology UMHS scanning requests.